International Student Department

 How many classes am I required to take?

-F-1 students must pursue a full-time course of study (at least 12 credits) per semester or obtain permission to take a reduced course load (RCL).
+F-1 students must pursue a full-time course of study (at least 12 credits for undergraduate and 9 credits for graduate) per semester or obtain permission to take a reduced course load (RCL).

 Students must receive prior approval from an International Advisor before taking a RCL.
 There are limited reasons as to why you may take a RCL: